India rate cut tempts shoppers to buy new cars, major appliances

-On this weekday, almost two weeks after the Reserve Bank of India (RBI) cut interest rates, a young boy and his elderly grandmother inspect a sports utility vehicle at a busy Hyundai Motor dealership in downtown Mumbai, while his parents speak to a sales agent nearby.
+On this weekday, almost two weeks after the central bank cut interest rates, a young boy and his elderly grandmother inspect a sports utility vehicle at a busy Hyundai Motor dealership in downtown Mumbai, while his parents speak to a sales agent nearby.
 That's good news for branch manager Bhavsar.

 He estimates that cheaper borrowing could mean sales growth of 12 to 15 percent this year, above his 10 percent target.